Jai-Pradhiksha/Jai-Pradhiksha/README.md

-Hey :) This is Jai Pradhiksha, here's a bit about me...
+Hey :) This is Jai Pradhiksha,

- • B.E.
-CSE at Saveetha Engineering College 🎓
- • Frontend developer ⚛️
- • Django and ML 💻
- • Regular Hackathon routine 🏁
- • Azure & IoT certified 🎖️
- • Orator - ICT Youth Talk 2023 🎤
- • Exhibit leadership 🏆

-📌 Seeking internships to learn, grow, and give my contribution through technology.

 🧭 Ready to crack code and sculpt solutions, by bridging logic and imagination byte by byte.
 - 📫 To reach me, mail me on pradhikshajai@gmail.com